jamesdsmyth/artic/README.md

 * Phase 2
   * Install React Native, Jest and any other dependancy library
   * Add base main menu global wrapper and navigational package
+  * Redux needs to be added alongside Firebase for the data management - IN PROGRESS

 ### Sitemap
 * Views